-The make-up of the Board provides a strong mix of private sector and elected officials.
-Membership represents healthcare, manufacturing, agriculture services, as well as the local elected official's perspectives.
+- The make-up of the Board provides a strong mix of private sector and elected officials.
+Membership represents healthcare, manufacturing, agriculture services, as well as the local elected official's perspectives. - June 2015 The South Central & Southwest Minnesota Local Elected Official Boards and the Workforce Councils identified and signed the resolution outlining the regional approach and identification of membership. - April 2016 The Regional Leadership Team was established and an operational agreement was put in place. - January 2017 The Memorandum of Understanding between the South Central & Southwest Minnesota LWDB's was finalized.